Managing Working Capital and Liquidity

 • Obtaining sufficient financing capability to address the company’s evolving cash demands, which might encompass catering to peak seasonal requirements or anticipated expansion.

-• Ensuring that the provided financing rates, along with their terms and conditions, are competitive and recognizing how these rates may vary in different capital market scenarios and economic climates.
+• Making sure that the financing rates offered, along with their terms and conditions, are competitive, and understanding how these rates might change in different market conditions and economic situations.

 • Making sure that both implicit costs, such as supplier financing costs and explicit funding expenses, are taken into account when determining the company’s actual borrowing cost.